spapas/spapas.github.io/content/react-flux-tutorial.rst

 Flux components
 ---------------

-To implement the Flux architecture, an application needs to have at least a store and about dispatcher.
+To implement the Flux architecture, an application needs to have at least a store and a dispatcher.

 The store is the central place of truth for the application and the dispacher is the central